 City or government animal control in New Jersey are generally limited in the actions they can undertake as a means to get rid of pests from personal land.
 Often they can't exterminate animals that are nesting from crawl spaces, between walls or attics.
 Government animal control programs are not wild life experts and in many cases might end up doing more destruction and damage than good.

 Animal Control - Interesting Facts

-Wood Peckers can become an aggrivation when they decide to use your home or your place of business for territory marking, feeding or nesting.
-Resulting from pecking, these birds destroy stucco and wood surfaces, but destroy doesn't end there.
-Wood peckers also are known for distributing bird mites.
+Wood Peckers cwill become an irritation when they determine to use your business or your home for nesting, marking their territory or feeding.
+As a result of their pecking, these birds will sabotage stucco and wooden exteriors, but damage and destruction never ends there.
+Wood peckers are also known for distributing bird mites.